 While every state has its local lore, the oral traditions and ghost stories from Idaho are as unique and eerie as they come.
 When these tales are taken collectively, Idaho becomes a place full of ghosts, gems, sea monsters, potatoes, evil cannibalistic dwarfs, a fish woman, murderous water sprites, and apparently, mountains that were originally child-eating ogres.

-Idaho urban legends were born from Native American lore and real-life historical tragedies such as murders and suicides, with a little conspiracy theory thrown in for flair in the more modern legends.
+Idaho urban legends were born from Native American lore and real-life historical tragedies, with a little conspiracy theory thrown in for flair in the more modern legends.
 Tales of white stallions, Bigfoot, and creepy X-Files-level secrecy can all be found in “The Gem State.”
 This list explores some of the strangest and most popular tales out of creepy Idaho.

-Prior to the theater that stands today, the Lewiston Civic Theater was once a Methodist Church that dates back to 1902.
-In 1971, it became a theater, and in the 1980s, two women and one young man all disappeared from the theater on the same night.
-Both women were found dead off the property, and the man was never found.
-Police believed an employee of the theater was responsible for murdering all three but never had enough to indict him.
+Before this building housed the Lewiston Civic Theater, it was a Methodist Church built in 1904.
+In 1972, it became a theater, and in 1982, two women and one man all disappeared from the theater on the same night.
+Both women were found dead off the property two years later, victims of a suspected homicide, while the man was never found.
+His mystery remains unsolved.